Megan Early Alter

 Originally from Wisconsin, Alison has called Iowa home since 1985.
 She holds a Bachelors Degree in Piano Performance from Northern Michigan University and a Masters Degree in Library and Information Science from The University of Iowa.
 She also attended graduate school in Musicology at Michigan State University, and completed the coursework and exams towards her PhD in Musicology at the University of Iowa.

 Alison served on the Iowa City Human Rights Commission for six years, chairing that commission for the last three of those six years.
 From 2009–2011, she served on the Vestry of Trinity Episcopal Church, including service as Senior Warden for the Parish.
 She has also been active with the Preucil School of Music for many years as an accompanist.
-She recently completed a term on the Preucil School Guild and will begin a term on the Preucil Board of Trustees later this year.
+She has served on the Preucil School Guild and on the Preucil Board of Trustees.
+Alison is currently serving as President for the Board of Directors for the Iowa City UNESCO City of Literature.

 Nancy is a native of St Louis, Missouri, and has called Iowa home since 1972.
 She received her J.D. from the University of Iowa College of Law in 1976 and served as a Professor in the Tippie College of Business teaching Law and Ethics to undergraduates and MBAs for about 40 years.
 She held several leadership positions including Associate Dean of the Undergraduate Program in Tippie, University of Iowa Ombudsperson, and Director of CIMBA.
 She retired (mostly) in 2014.

-Nancy currently serves as President of the University of Iowa Retirees Association and also serves on the boards of Riverside Theatre and TRAIL of Johnson County (Tools and Resources for Active Independent Living).
+Nancy is past President of the University of Iowa Retirees Association (UIRA) and continues to serve on their board.
+She also serves on the boards of Riverside Theatre and TRAIL of Johnson County (Tools and Resources for Active Independent Living).
 She has been active with IWF on the Grants Review Committees for the past several years.
-She loves traveling, photography, and hanging out with spouse, friends and the household dog and cat.
+She loves traveling, photography, and hanging out with her spouse, friends and the household dog and cat.

 Susan Judkins Josten